Ofisare/VRCompanion/README.md

 ```

 Use either virtual desktop or vorpx (or anything else you have) to get it on the screen.
-If you use head lock (virtual desktop) or full vr (vorpx), you might want to set vrToMouse.enableRoll = True.
+If you use head lock (virtual desktop) or full vr (vorpx), you might want to set `vrToMouse.enableRoll.current = True`.
 It is useful to use a wider screen resolution (vorpx allows to create virtual screens), as it allows further horizontal movement with the controller before seeing some black bars.

-Depending on the DirectX Version you might have to check flip pitch and or roll to get the correct movement of the image according to controller movement
+Depending on the DirectX Version you might have to check flip pitch and/or roll to get the correct movement of the image according to controller movement

 # Additional links
 [Discord](https://discord.com/channels/747967102895390741/1193837770767081492/1193837770767081492)